 If you are a small business owner or its president, and are considering a Chapter 7 or Chapter 11 Commercial Bankruptcy, you should understand how difficult this process can be.
-You should carefully review the changes in the law with your attorney, for example, on October 17, 2005 “The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005” made it much tougher for consumers filing bankruptcy, and it also caused many complications for small businesses attempting to file bankruptcy.
+You should carefully review the changes in the law with your attorney, for example, on October 17, 2005 “The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005” made it much tougher for consumers filing bankruptcy, and it also caused many complications for small businesses attempting to file business bankruptcy.

-A small business, under this Bankruptcy law is defined as any business with $2,000 in debt or less.
+A small business, under this Bankruptcy law is defined as any business with $2,000 in debt or more.
 Here are a few of the provisions that will make filing a Chapter 7 or Chapter 11 Commercial Bankruptcy much riskier for a small business.